EricFortin/node-test-app/README.md

-Sample test app so I can test other stuff.
+Sample test nodejs app so I can test docker tooling I am working on.

+#### How to run

+    docker run -d -P --name node-test-app node-test-app